 Personal Capital is a FinTech platform that provides a variety of financial management tools to better manage one’s money.
 Account holders with over $100,000 in assets are eligible to receive advice from one of the company’s certified financial advisors.

-Founded in 2009 and headquartered in Redwood Shores, California, Personal Capital has quickly risen to become one of America’s leading digital asset managers.
-The company was recently sold for $1 billion to Canada-based Empower Retirement.
+Founded in 2009, Personal Capital has quickly risen to become one of America’s leading digital asset managers.
+The company was sold for $1 billion to Canada-based Empower Retirement.

 Personal Capital is a digital asset management platform that offers tools and strategies for better money management.